Telecommunications IT: graduate area of work

 Most graduates who work for vendors of equipment and software start in a technical role in hardware or software development to gain experience that lets them move into other roles.
 The entry roles for carriers are more varied and often require specialist knowledge.

 Fiona Corden is a software engineer with Metaswitch Networks.
-She has an engineering degree from Durham University and has worked in the telecoms industry for nine years.
+She has an engineering degree from Durham University and has worked in the telecoms industry for ten years.

 Follow us on Twitter @TjobsEng_Tech.